IgeNiaI/Q-Zandronum/README.md

 Welcome to Q-Zandronum!
 =====================

 Q-Zandronum is a Zandronum fork mainly dedicated to improve the gameplay of QC:DE mod.
+Don't worry, you can still use it for any other mod you would like and still benefit from Q-Zandronum improvements.

 Main new features are Quake style movement and improved netcode for smoother gameplay on high ping, and also multiple minor quality of life improvements.